madmurphy/libconfini/dev/hackings/baremetal/README.md

 exotic I/O API is available, while for some other platforms the C Standard Library is simply too heavy or just not implementable.

-In the past the build environment of **libconfini** did not offer shortcuts for facing this kind of situations -- although thanks to the modularity of the source code it was still relatively simple to get rid of every tie with the C Standard Library and compile **libconfini** as “bare metal”, with `strip_ini_cache()` as the only parsing function (since this relies only on a buffer for its input) -- i.e. without `load_ini_file()` and `load_ini_path()`, and possibly even without any header at all.
+In the past, the build environment of **libconfini** did not offer shortcuts for facing this kind of situations -- although, thanks to the modularity of the source code, it was still relatively simple to get rid of every tie with the C Standard Library and compile **libconfini** as “bare metal”, with `strip_ini_cache()` as the only parsing function (since this relies only on a buffer for its input), i.e. without `load_ini_file()` and `load_ini_path()`, and possibly even without any header at all.

-Starting from version 1.13.0 a “bare metal” version of **libconfini** has been made available by simply passing a `--without-io-api` option to the `configure` script.
-This modified version comes with the following characteristics:
+Starting from version 1.13.0 a “bare metal” version of **libconfini** has been made available simply by passing a `--without-io-api` option to the `configure` script.
+This modified version presents the following characteristics:

-* No heap usage (no memory is every allocated or freed)
+* No heap usage (no memory is ever allocated or freed)
 * No I/O functions (it is possible to parse only disposable `char` buffers via `strip_ini_cache()`)
 * Everything else is inherited verbatim from the official version